TICKET TERMS AND CONDITIONS

 CANCELLATION OR CURTAILMENT

-If the Ball or any aspect of the Ball has to be cancelled or curtailed owing to circumstances beyond our reasonable control, no part of the ticket price will be refunded.
+If the Ball or any aspect of the Ball has to be cancelled or curtailed owing to circumstances beyond the Committee’s control, the Committee will not be liable to refund any part of the ticket price.

 FILMING DURING THE BALL

 By being present at the Event you consent to being filmed and/or recorded.
-You also agree not to assert any moral (or similar) rights and give all necessary consents under the Copyright Designs and Patents Act 1988 (as amended) and all other applicable legislation in respect of any film and/or recordings.
+You also agree not to assert any moral (or similar) rights.
 The Trinity May Ball is entitled to make full use of any film and/or recording in all current and future media worldwide without any liability or payment to you, including permitting others to do the same.